20 of the Best Beaches in NSW

 Boomerang Beach, Pacific Palms

 Expect to find four incredible beaches in a row, which are some of the best you’ll find in Australia.
 Bluey’s Beach, Boomerang Beach and Elizabeth Beach are exceptional beaches in NSW, complete with clear blue water and white sand.
-The hidden gem is Shelly Beach, a nudist beach, but due to its hidden nature from the road, there’s an ultimate paradise feel.
+The local secret is Shelly Beach, a nudist beach, that due to its hidden nature from the road, offers an ultimate paradise feel.

 Check out our detailed list of things to see and do in Forster NSW